sovden/mountain_name_ner/README.md

 ## Data Preparation:
 data_preparation/assamble_raw_data.ipynb makes all work.
 Main steps:
 1. One example = one sentence
+4. Mountain list cleaning.
+> It turned out that a lot of mountains have name of format MOUNT %FAMOUS LOCATION% (i.e. MOUNT WASHINGTON), while some other names are equally often used with and without word MOUNT (EVEREST/MOUNT EVETEST).
+In this task, it was decided manualy define list of names with mandotary word MOUNT to avoid confusing, while for every other delete this prefix.
+5. Text cleaning steps:
+- str.strip()
+- symbols_to_replace = [["Ã¼","u"], ["Ã¶", "o"],["â€“","-"],["Ã©","e"], ["Ã³","o"], ["Â°","*"]]
-2. Clean all everything in brackets (Wikipedia and science texts have a lot of them and mostly it just some footnotes or some unuseful details.
+- clean everything in brackets (Wikipedia and science texts have a lot of them and mostly it just some footnotes or some unuseful details.
-3. Lower all text for simplicity
+- lower all text for simplicity
-4.
+- stemming and lemmatization were avoided
+7.

 # For training on colab you need to run next 3 cells or just use notebook (https://github.com/sovden/mountain_name_ner/blob/master/colab_training.ipynb):
 1. run additional packages cell: